-Sets the attributes of this route entry to those in the specified route map. route-map set network ip_addr1/mask1 weight number weight Sets the weight of this route entry to the specified value.
+Sets the weight of this route entry to the specified value.
 Enter a value between 0 and 65535.

 redistribute

 Use the redistribute commands to import routes advertised by external routers that use protocols other than BGP.
 Use the get redistribution command to display current redistribution settings.